-The firm has 143 advisory employees on staff between its three locations.
+The firm has a large team of advisory employees on staff between its three locations.
 Some of these advisors hold professional advisory certifications, such as chartered financial analyst (CFA).

 Moore Capital Management’s client base is comprised solely of seven privately offered investment funds, which are sponsored by either the firm or one of its affiliates.
 So although the firm itself doesn’t currently advise any individuals, the aforementioned funds have individual investors, along with trusts, pension plans, charitable organizations and businesses.

-Since Moore Capital Management works only with investment funds, it doesn’t have a standard minimum account size.
-For the funds that are offered to investors, though, a minimum investment of $1 million is generally required.
+Since Moore Capital Management works only with investment funds, it doesn’t have a standard minimum account size and it may vary depending on the type of fund.
+For the funds that are offered to investors, though, a minimum investment of $500,000 - $1 million is generally required.

 Services Offered by Moore Capital Management